uclalawcovid19behindbars/historical-data/README.md

 ----------

 ## Florida Notes
-- Population data not yet present (as of posting on December 3rd 2020).
-Except to have this in within the next few weeks.
 - Removed two observations of "GEO" prison that had no data associated with them.

 ## North Carolina Notes